SkafteNicki/dtu_mlops/s7_deployment/apis.md

     client to the server or vice-versa.
 Try looking at the `response.content` attribute.
 What is the type of this attribute?

-5. You should hopefully observe that the `.content` atttribute is of type `bytes`.
+5. You should hopefully observe that the `.content` attribute is of type `bytes`.
 It is important to note that this is the standard way of sending payloads to encode them into `byte` objects.
 To get a more human readable version of the response, we can convert to [JSON](https://www.json.org/json-en.html) format